RTSProductions/RTSEngine/README.md

                 }
 ```
-In the collide statment add:
+In the collide statement add:
 ```cs
                     player.Position.x = lastPos.x;
                     player.Position.y = lastPos.y;
 ```
 This checks if were colliding with the walls and if so makes it so we can't move through the walls!
-Now add an else statment so we can update the lasp position of the player:
+Now add an else statement so we can update the last position of the player:
 ```cs
                 else
                 {